GoogleCloudPlatform/generative-ai/gemini/sample-apps/image-bash-jam/README.md

 ```

 Now, interestingly it also creates an MP3 of the answer.
 Not super interesting with all thes enumbers, but might be
 nice to see it for longer verbose answers.
-You can hear it under `output/` folder.
+You can hear it by opening the file under `output/` folder.
 (<a href="https://storage.googleapis.com/github-repo/use-cases/image-bash-jam/mp3/ricc-family-with-santa.jpg.mp3" >images/mp3/ricc-family-with-santa.jpg.mp3</a>).

 ### Troubleshooting

-Sometimes the TTS script gives me auth warning.
+Sometimes you might have authentication warnings (partiocularly with the text-to-speech API).
 You can fix it by re-authenticating through ADC:

 ```bash
 gcloud auth application-default login gcloud auth application-default set-quota-project "$PROJECT_ID"
 ```

-Another way is to download a key and put it under `private/PROJECT_ID.json`.
+Another way is to download a key and put it under `private/YOUR_PROJECT_ID.json`.

-My magic script `01-setup.sh` will pick it up automagically and log in through it :)
+The script `01-setup.sh` has some magic built in, and will pick it up automagically and log in through it :)

 More info here: <https://cloud.google.com/docs/authentication/troubleshoot-adc#user-creds-client-based>